mozilla/pkipolicy/rootstore/policy.md

 ## 2. Common CA Database ##

 Mozilla manages its root store using the Common CA Database (CCADB).
-CAs in the program are required to use the CCADB, and are bound by the [Common CCADB Policy v1.0](../ccadb/policy.md) and the [Mozilla CCADB Policy v1.0](../ccadb/mozilla.md), which are incorporated here by reference.
+CAs in the program MUST use the CCADB, and are bound by the [Common CCADB Policy v1.0](../ccadb/policy.md) and the [Mozilla CCADB Policy v1.0](../ccadb/mozilla.md), which are incorporated here by reference.

 ## 3. Certificate Authorities ##

 ### 3.1 CA Operations ###

-We require that all CAs whose certificates are distributed with our software
+CAs whose certificates are distributed with our software products MUST:
-products:

 1.  provide some service relevant to typical users of our software products;